jnbbender/Unity3D-Stuff/Emerald AI/README.md

   `EmeraldComponent.AIBoxCollider = GetComponent<BoxCollider>();` with
   `EmeraldComponent.AIBoxCollider = GetComponent<EmeraldAiColliders>();`

 Create your colliders on your AI skeleton & tag them with "Enemy Body Part" (or whatever you'd like).
+Then select this Tag name from the DropDown.
+Any collider with that tag will be registered as a "hit point" on your AI.
 The script will populate when you Run.
 (Not you, Unity)

 ![image](https://user-images.githubusercontent.com/58187872/139158433-3aa40af1-d289-4b53-a4ac-d82b171d3e9d.png)